xishanyu2/xishanyu2.github.io/_pages/notes.md

 07 Machine Learning
 08 Deep Learning

-Although I am extremely intrigued in these subjects, owing to the difficulties, I anticipate to gain insight and arrange them in the near future.
+Although I am extremely intrigued in next subjects, owing to the difficulties, I anticipate to gain insight and arrange them in the near future.
 09 Advanced International Trade
 10 Mathematical Political Economy